MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 3. Select the **Licenses and Apps** tab, and then select the licenses you want to remove.
 4. Select **Save changes**.

-Note that removing a license from a user might not always result in disabling the user account, though the license will be freed up for assigning to another user.
+Removing a license from a user might not always result in disabling the user account, though the license is freed up for assigning to another user.
 The recommended approach to disabling a user account in an environment is to remove them from the security group that's associated with the environment.

 > [!NOTE]
 > You can also delete users in the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)].
 When you remove a user from your subscription, the license assigned to that user automatically becomes available to be assigned to a different user.
 If you want the user to still have access to other applications you manage through [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)]&mdash;for example, [!INCLUDE[pn_Microsoft_Exchange_Online](../includes/pn-microsoft-exchange-online.md)] or [!INCLUDE[pn_ms_SharePoint_long](../includes/pn-ms-sharepoint-long.md)]&mdash;don't delete them as a user.
 Instead, simply remove the license you've assigned to them.